 Serve sweet potato soup topped with crumbled bacon and a few fried sage leaves.

-- I've written this sweet potato soup recipe in a specific order so that you can be chopping and prepping one thing while another thing is cooking.
+- I've written this bacon sweet potato soup recipe in a specific order so that you can be chopping and prepping one thing while another thing is cooking.
 So you shouldn't have a whole lot of prep time on the front end.
 If you don't feel confident about this, go ahead and chop the sweet potatoes and onions and sage ahead of time before you start cooking the bacon.

 FAQ